-Type of Application Fee

-New Application for a 5 year HMO £550

-licence.

-New Application for a 5 year HMO licence where the applicant already has a licenced HMO registered in West Suffolk, and where the licence holder and management arrangements are intended to be the same. £350

-Application to renew a HMO licence for 5 years. £350
+Type of application Fee New Application for a five-year HMO licence. £550 New Application for a five-year HMO licence where the applicant already has a licenced HMO registered in West Suffolk, and where the licence holder and management arrangements are intended to be the same. £350 Application to renew an HMO licence for five years. £350

-HMO Inspection programme
+Appendix 3 - HMO Inspection programme

 HMOs on our database are inspected on a regular basis.
 The frequency is determined on a risk assessment basis and programmed inspections are carried out, every one, two, three or five years.
-Higher risk properties are inspected annually and the lower risk properties five yearly.
+Higher risk properties are inspected annually and the lower risk properties every five years.